 #USvsHate is an educator- and youth-led messaging project designed to counter bigotry in schools and create safe and welcoming classrooms.
 In #USvsHate, students dialogue about inclusion and then create anti-hate messages for their school communities that explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, sexism, or other hate forms.
 Schools can display messages on school walls or websites, and send them to #USvsHate for broader sharing.
-Winning entries in a bi-annual #USvsHate contest will be amplified nationally via our website and social media, and made into free posters and stickers for participating classrooms!
+Twice a year, winning entries in an #USvsHate contest will be amplified nationally via our website and social media, and made into free posters and stickers for participating classrooms!

 In #USvsHate, teachers will teach a sample lesson (ideally, a short series of lessons) from a national group of partner organizations, and spark a classroom dialogue about inclusion.

 Students will then be invited to create anti-hate messages (hand-drawn or digital posters; poems, essays, spoken word, performances, or other media) that will do the following:

 - explicitly address, explore, and refuse racism, xenophobia, homophobia, Islamophobia, sexism, or other hate forms in schools;

 - communicate that people across lines of difference contribute to our communities, regions, and nations;

 - bust myths about “types” of kids too often misrepresented;

 - ask peers to treat peers kindly and respectfully so schools stay safe for learning.

 Any such student products (in any media) can be sent to #USvsHate at any time for broader sharing via our website and social media.
 Twice a year, #USvsHate will host a poster/sticker contest, and winning entries will then be made into posters and stickers for all participating classrooms!